 However, a general yellowing or paleness of all leaves (chlorosis), while only the veins remain green, could be the result of iron deficiency.
 Iron deficiency begins in the youngest leaves.
 This can occur where soil is too alkaline for the tree to absorb iron.
 If the alkalinity occurred through an accidental overdose of lime or dolomite, the pH can be lowered by adding elemental sulphur to the soil around the tree.
-If soils are generally alkaline, including some well-rotted cow or horse manure (under mulch, but not dug in) as part of your fertiliser will help reduce the pH by replacing some of the calcium ions in soil with hydrogen ions as it decomposes.
+If soils are generally alkaline, including some well-rotted cow or horse manure that has NOT had lime added (under mulch, but not dug in) as part of your fertiliser will help reduce the pH by replacing some of the calcium ions in soil with hydrogen ions as it decomposes.
 To prevent crop losses, it is worthwhile checking soil pH around citrus trees each spring, and correcting it, if necessary.

 See also: Feeding citrus